Joan Crawford: Radio and television

-Later career
+1952–1972: Later career

 After her Academy Award-nominated performance in 1952's Sudden Fear, Crawford continued to work steadily throughout the rest of the decade.
 After a 10-year absence from MGM, she returned to that studio to star in Torch Song (1953), a musical drama centering on the life of a demanding stage star who falls in love with a blind pianist, played by Michael Wilding.
-Although the film was highly publicized as Crawford's major comeback, it was a critical and financial failure, known today for its camp appeal.

 In 1954, she starred in Johnny Guitar, a cult classic directed by Nicholas Ray, co-starring Sterling Hayden and Mercedes McCambridge.
 She also starred in Female on the Beach (1955) with Jeff Chandler, and in Queen Bee (1955), alongside John Ireland.
 The following year, she starred opposite a young Cliff Robertson in Autumn Leaves (1956), and filmed a leading role in The Story of Esther Costello (1957), co-starring Rossano Brazzi.

 Crawford, who had been left near-penniless following Alfred Steele's death, accepted a small role in The Best of Everything (1959).
 Although she was not the star of the film, she received positive reviews.
-Crawford later named the role as being one of her personal favorites.
 By 1961, Joan Crawford was once again her own publicity machine, with a new script, Whatever Happened to Baby Jane?, sent by Robert Aldrich.

 Crawford starred as Blanche Hudson, an elderly, disabled former A-list movie star who lives in fear of her psychotic sister Jane, in the highly successful psychological thriller What Ever Happened to Baby Jane?
 (1962).
 Despite the actresses' earlier tensions, Crawford reportedly suggested Bette Davis for the role of Jane.
 The two stars maintained publicly that there was no feud between them.
-The director, Aldrich, fueling publicity rumors, explained that Davis and Crawford were each aware of how important the film was to their respective careers, and commented, "It's proper to say that they really detested each other, but they behaved absolutely perfectly."

-After filming was completed, their public comments against each other propelled their animosity into a life-long feud.
-The film was a huge success, recouping its costs within eleven days of its nationwide release and reviving Davis and Crawford's careers.
-Davis was nominated for an Academy Award for her performance as Jane Hudson.
-Crawford contacted each of the other Oscar nominees in the category (Katharine Hepburn, Lee Remick, Geraldine Page, and Anne Bancroft, all East Coast-based actresses), to let them know that if they could not attend the ceremony, she would be happy to accept the Oscar on their behalf; all agreed.
-Both Davis and Crawford were backstage – Crawford having presented best director – when the absent Anne Bancroft was announced as the winner and Crawford accepted the award on her behalf.
-Davis claimed for the rest of her life that Crawford had campaigned against her, a charge Crawford denied.